LilaShiba/resume2025/README.md

 ### Masters of Science - MS, Computer Science 🤖
 Georgia Institute of Technology | 2020 - 2024

-- DILab · Jill Watson project 2023
+- DILab · Summer Research on the Jill Watson project 2023.

 ### Masters of Arts, Cultural Sustainability 🌍
 Goucher College | 2010 - 2013